Singleton pattern: Criticism

 Some consider the singleton to be an anti-pattern that introduces global state into an application, often unnecessarily.
 This introduces a potential dependency on the singleton by other objects, requiring analysis of implementation details to determine whether a dependency actually exists.
 This increased coupling can introduce difficulties with unit testing.
 In turn, this places restrictions on any abstraction that uses the singleton, such as preventing concurrent use of multiple instances.

 Singletons also violate the single-responsibility principle because they are responsible for enforcing their own uniqueness along with performing their normal functions.

+Avoidance through dependency injection

+Dependency injection can be used to avoid the singleton pattern.
+The singleton pattern enforces a structural restriction of only one instance of a class, but dependency injection focuses on how dependencies are passed around, avoiding the necessity of objects to look up their own global state.

+For example, in the following example, the OrderService is tightly coupled to DatabaseConnection; the database cannot be swapped and a different instance cannot be used.